raideno/convex-billing/README.md

 export default http;
 ```

 Ideally you should create a stripe customer as soon as the user / organization or whatever entity you bill for is created.
-You can do this using the `createStripeCustomer` action.
+You can do this using the `setup` action.
 Below is an example for users using convex-auth:
 ```ts
 // convex/convex.auth.ts